J. Edward Shapland, Ph.D., Board President

 Dr. Shapland has served in senior management roles in several start-up medical device companies.
 He brings a great deal of experience in business management, finance and new business development.
 He is the parent of three children.
 His middle son has special health care needs and disabilities.
 Ed has been an advocate for children with disabilities and special health care needs for over 25 years.

 Dr. Shapland obtained a doctorate from the University of Missouri in cardiovascular physiology.

-David Griffin, MD, Vice President
+David Griffin, MD, Treasurer

 Dr. Griffin earned his undergraduate degree Magna Cum Laude from Harvard University and completed his residency in pediatrics at the University of Minnesota.
 In addition to serving as one of HealthPartners associate medical directors, Dr. Griffin practices pediatric medicine at the HealthPartners Woodbury Clinic.
 He has an interest in policies affecting children with special needs and underserved populations.
 David and his wife Margie Hogan (also a pediatrician) have 4 grown children living on 4 different continents.

-W. Brooks Donald, MD MPH, Director
+W. Brooks Donald, MD MPH, Vice President

 W. Brooks Donald, MD MPH, earned his undergraduate degree from the University of Alabama and his medical degree from the University of Alabama in Birmingham.
 He completed his residency in pediatrics at the University of Minnesota and earned his masters in public health in maternal and child health at the University of Minnesota School of Public Health.